-- A. As a result of consultation called for in this subsection, Colorado Parks and Wildlife may make written recommendations to the Commission on conditions of approval necessary to minimize adverse impacts to wildlife resources.
-Where applicable, Colorado Parks and Wildlife may also make written recommendations on whether a variance request should be granted, under what conditions, and the reasons for any such recommendations. - B. Agreed-upon conditions of approval.
-Where the operator, the Director, Colorado Parks and Wildlife, and the Surface Owner agree to conditions of approval for Oil and Gas Locations as a result of consultation, these conditions of approval shall be incorporated into approvals of an Oil and Gas Location Assessment, Form 2A, or Application for Permit-to-Drill, Form 2, where applicable. - C. Permit-specific conditions.
-Where the consultation called for in this subsection results in permit-specific conditions of approval to minimize adverse impacts to wildlife resources, the Director shall attach such permit-specific conditions only with the consent of the affected Surface Owner. - D. Standards for consultation and initial decision.
+A. As a result of consultation called for in this subsection, the Colorado Division of Parks and Wildlife may make written recommendations to the Commission on conditions of approval necessary to minimize adverse impacts to wildlife resources.
+Where applicable, the Colorado Division of Parks and Wildlife may also make written recommendations on whether a variance request should be granted, under what conditions, and the reasons for any such recommendations.

+- B. Agreed-upon conditions of approval.
+Where the operator, the Director, the Colorado Division of Parks and Wildlife, and the Surface Owner agree to conditions of approval for Oil and Gas Locations as a result of consultation, these conditions of approval shall be incorporated into approvals of an Oil and Gas Location Assessment, Form 2A, or Application for Permit-to-Drill, Form 2, where applicable. - C. Permit-specific conditions.
+Where the consultation called for in this subsection results in permit-specific conditions of approval to minimize adverse impacts to wildlife resources, the Director shall attach such permit-specific conditions only with the consent of the affected sourface of the specific conditions only with the consent of the affected sourface of the specific conditions only with the consent of the affected sourface of the specific conditions of the specif - D. Standards for consultation and initial decision.
 Following consultation and subject to subsection C above and Rule 1202.c, the Director shall decide whether to attach conditions of approval to a Form 2A or Form 2, where applicable.
 In making this decision, the Director shall apply the criteria of Rule 1202. - E. Notification of decision to consulting agency.
-Where consultation occurs under Rule 306.c, the Director shall provide to Colorado Parks and Wildlife the conditions of approval for the Application for Permit-to-Drill, Form 2, or Oil and Gas Location Assessment, Form 2A, on the same day that he or she announces a decision to approve the application.

-306.d.
-Colorado Department of Public Health and Environment.

-(1) Consultation to occur.

-- A. The Commission shall consult with the Colorado Department of Public Health and Environment on an Oil and Gas Location Assessment, Form 2A, where: - i.
-Within fourteen (14) days of notification pursuant to Rule 305, the Local Governmental Designee requests the participation of the Colorado Department of Public Health and Environment in the Commission's consideration of an Application for Permit-to-Drill, Form 2, or Oil and Gas Location Assessment, Form 2A, based on concerns regarding public health, safety, welfare, or impacts to the environment; - ii.
+Where consultation occurs under Rule 306.c, the Director shall provide to the Colorado Division of Parks and Wildlife the conditions of approval for the Application for Permit-to-Drill, Form 2, or Oil and Gas Location Assessment, Form 2A, on the same day that he or she announces a decision to approve the application. - d.
+Consultation with the Colorado Department of Public Health and Environment. - (1) Consultation to occur. - A. The Commission shall consult with the Colorado Department of Public Health and Environment on an Oil and Gas Location Assessment, Form 2A, where: - i.
+The local governmental designee requests, wWithin fourteen (14) days of noticenotification pursuant to Rule 305, the Local Governmental Designee requests the participation of the Colorado Department of Public Health and Environment in the Commission's consideration of an Application for Permit-to-Drill, Form 2, or Oil and Gas Location Assessment, Form 2A, based on concerns regarding public health, safety, welfare, or impacts to the environment; - ii.
 The operator seeks from the Director a variance from, or consultation is otherwise required or permitted under, a provision of one of the following rules intended for the protection of public health, safety, welfare, or the environment: - aa.
 Rule 317B.
 Public Water System Protection; - bb.
 Rule 325.
 Underground Disposal of Water; - cc.
 Rule 603.
-Statewide Location Requirements for Oil and Gas Facilities, Drilling, and Well Servicing Operations; - dd.
+Drilling and Well Servicing Operations and High Density Area Rules Statewide Location Requirements for Oil and Gas Facilities, Drilling, and Well Servicing Operations; - dd.
 Rule 604.
-Location Requirements for Oil and Gas Facilities, Drilling, and Well Servicing Operations in Designated Setback Location; - ee.
+Location Requirements for Oil and Gas Facilities, Drilling, and Well Servicing Operations in Designated Setback Location;

+ddee.
 Rule 608.
-Coalbed Methane Wells: - ff.
-Rule 805.
-Odors and Dust; - gg.
-900-Series E&P Waste Management; or - hh.
-Rule 1002.f.
-Stormwater Management. - All requests for variances from these rules must be made at the time an operator submits a Form 2A. - B. The Commission shall consult with the Colorado Department of Public Health and Environment when an operator requests a modification of an existing Commission order to increase well density or otherwise proposes to increase well density to more than one (1) well per forty (40) acres, or the Commission develops a basin-wide order that can reasonably be anticipated to have impacts on public health, welfare, safety, or environmental concerns or protections. - C. Notwithstanding the foregoing, the requirement to consult with the Colorado Department of Public Health and Environment may be waived by the Colorado Department of Public Health and Environment at any time.
+Coalbed Methane Wells;